 FRASER ISLAND IS AMAZING!
-I had NO idea something this gorgeous, was practically in my backyard!
-Fraser Island is a short 3 1/2 hours drive from Brisbane to the River Heads ferry terminal and only a 50-minute barge ride over to the island.
-What makes Fraser so attractive to families, other than the obvious beauty of the island, is that most of the popular spots you can visit, are free!
+I had NO idea something this gorgeous was practically in my backyard!
+Fraser Island is a short 3 and a half hour drive from Brisbane to the River Heads ferry terminal and only a 50-minute barge ride to the island.
+What makes Fraser so attractive to families, other than the obvious beauty of the island, is that most of the popular spots you can visit are free!
 Not to mention a heap of other free activities once you get to the resort!

-Fraser Island is known for it’s four wheel driving, which we didn’t get a chance to tackle this visit, but we have planned to come back and give it a go soon!
-This time around, we decided to book the Beauty Spots Tour which is a full day tour of Fraser Island where you get the chance to visit and explore the most popular (and most amazing) spots on Fraser Island.
-I liked that I could just sit back and relax and not have to worry about finding our way through any four wheel drive tracks! ha!
+Fraser Island is known for its four-wheel driving, which we didn’t get a chance to tackle this visit, but we have planned to come back and give it a go soon!
+This time around, we decided to book the Beauty Spots Tour, a full day tour of Fraser Island where you get the chance to visit and explore the most popular (and most amazing) spots on Fraser Island.
+I liked that I could just sit back and relax and not have to worry about finding our way through any four-wheel drive tracks!
+Ha!
 Better still, our tour included morning tea, a full buffet lunch and afternoon tea as well.
 We had the pleasure of having Martin as our guide for the day, who was informative and so passionate about the island, which made for a really unforgettable experience.

 The gorgeous (and totally Instagram-worthy!)
-Lake McKenzie is lake located on Fraser Island and contains natural rain water.
-It’s lined with pure white sand which filters rainwater to create the crystal clear waters.
+Lake McKenzie is a lake located on Fraser Island and contains natural rainwater.
+It’s lined with pure white sand that filters rainwater to create the crystal clear waters.
 We only got to spend an hour here, but I could have spent a whole day just relaxing on this lake.
 I have never seen anything as amazing as this lake in my life!
-If you haven’t yet seen Lake Mckenzie, You NEED to put it on your bucket list.
+If you haven’t yet seen Lake McKenzie, you NEED to put it on your bucket list.

 Central Station and Wanggoolba Creek